 If someone wants to study the law and find out what gives it its force (it is the bond of love, for whoever loves his neighbor has fulfilled the law) let him read in the psalms how love led one man to undergo great dangers to wipe out the shame of his entire people; and this triumph of virtue will lead him to recognize the great things that love can do.

 And as for the power of prophecy – what can I say?
 Other prophets spoke in riddles.
 To the psalmist alone, it seems, God promised openly and clearly that the Lord Jesus would be born of his seed: I promise that your own son will succeed you on the throne.

 Thus in the book of psalms Jesus is not only born for us: he also accepts his saving passion, he dies, he rises from the dead, he ascends into heaven, he sits at the Father’s right hand.
 The Psalmist announced what no other prophet had dared to say, that which was later preached by the Lord himself in the Gospel.

-The delightful book of the Psalms was a favorite subject of commentary by the Early Church Fathers.
+The book of the Psalms was a favorite subject of commentary by the Early Church Fathers.
 Ambrose, in this excerpt from his Explanations of the Psalms (Ps.
-1, 4.7-8; CSEL 64, 4-7) explains how the psalms encapsulate the whole of the Bible, providing a true gymnasium and medicine for the soul.
-This selection is used in the Roman Catholic Divine Office of Readings for Friday of the 10th week in ordinary time with the accompanying biblical reading taken from Joshua 10:1-14; 11:15-17.
+1, 4.7-8; CSEL 64, 4-7) explains how the psalms encapsulate the whole of the Old Testament of the Bible, providing a true gymnasium and medicine for the soul and a stadium for the development of virtue.
+This selection is used in the Roman Catholic Divine Office of Readings for Friday of the Tenth (10th) week in ordinary time with the accompanying biblical reading taken from Joshua 10:1-14; 11:15-17.

-Click here for more on the Psalms from St. Ambrose.
+Click here for more on the Book of Psalms from St. Ambrose.